MDAnalysis/MDAnalysisData/docs/install.rst

  Installing
 ============

-The package is pure Python you easily install the `MDAnalysisData package`_ from the Python Package Index (PyPi) with :program:`pip`:
+The package is pure Python and one can directly install the `MDAnalysisData package`_ from the Python Package Index (PyPi) with :program:`pip`:

 .. code-block:: bash